60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 Advantages of 144 FPS

-The reason why is because if you’re able to get more frames in a given second then you’ll be able to see an enemy coming around a corner faster than someone that is capped at 60 FPS which gives you a pretty good advantage.
+The reason why is that if you’re able to get more frames in a given second then you’ll be able to see an enemy coming around a corner faster than someone that is capped at 60 FPS which gives you a pretty good advantage.

 Sure, this data comes directly from Nvidia so take the information with a grain of salt as they sell these cards and will obviously say good things about them but it’s worth looking into!
 I trust their words and their data.

 Getting a more powerful video card and a monitor that is able to refresh itself faster isn’t the “master key answer” to being better at a game.
-You still need to develop skill and use the mechanics well but there are clear advantages to being able to have higher FPS in-game.

-Also keep in mind that the desktop experience is also smoother!
-Simply browsing the web, using your desktop and navigating different programs on your PC… it’s all a lot smoother of an experience that again, you need to experience for yourself to truly understand.
+Also, keep in mind that the desktop experience is also smoother!
+Simply browsing the web, using your desktop, and navigating different programs on your PC… it’s all a lot smoother of an experience that again, you need to experience for yourself to truly understand.

 Are The Hardware Upgrades Worth Getting?